DestinationHome/Destination-Home-1.86-Offline-Client-Patches/README.md

 The purpose of this repository is provide a source of the latest patches/updates for PlayStation Home's 1.86 offline client.
 These patches may include new clothing, LMO's, scripts, screenlink, .SDC's/Metadata fixes & more for the end user.

+I recommend for those who want to install patches, to make sure to installing each patch in chronological order, so you won't accidently overwrite any file's or changes in later patches.
+Skipping patches can lead into items/spaces not showing up correctly on your navigator, thus it's best for the end user to start with patch v1.00 and just go > up to whatever is the latest version.

 Disclaimer: This repository is purely for preservation and educational purposes.

 How can help you out the project?